lubaochuan/camp-express/README.md

 # camp-express

 This project implements a web service backend for mobile apps for camp users.
-Admins can update camp information through a web interface and mobile apps the information through the web service interface.
+Admins can update camp information through a web service interface and mobile apps pull the information through a similar web service interface.
+The goal is to allow non-technical users to easily update the content of the mobile app through a web interface.
+The mobile app is being developed as another open source project.

 We will use full-stack JavaScript development and more specifically Express for web server, MongoDB for database, and React for web client.